arielgee/Sage-Like/.misc/tasks.md

 * when clearing an element with a while loop, lastElementChild should be easier/faster then firstElementChild. (computer-science 101: remove last element from a link-list) => NO. tested on v92. firstElementChild is faster.
 * method to remove all children of an element using `fragment.append(...m_elm.children)` ? ==> NO. tested and its not faster.
 * Remove Complex Animations From the Flow. position: absolute; or position: fixed; to animated elements like the toolbar's FilterWidget. https://www.sitepoint.com/10-ways-minimize-reflows-improve-performance/
+* file rssListView.css: for `#listViewStatusbar`, replace `position: fixed;` with `position: absolute;`.
+This will make the variable `--list-view-scrollbar-width` and `updateLayoutWidth()` redundent. also `#helpPopup` in notepad.css ==> NO scrolling is a problem
+* tree indicator: replace the tree indicator (the red frame) with an exclemation icon like in the listView
+* Move all --xxxxx-scrollbar-width to panel.css.Also refactor the names => No to moving variables to panel.css.
 ---